Energy efficiency

 b.
 The renovation wave strategy

-In October 2020, the Commission published a new strategy to boost renovation called ‘A Renovation Wave for Europe – greening our buildings, creating jobs, improving lives’, which aims to at least double renovation rates over the next 10 years and make sure that renovations lead to greater energy and resource efficiency.
+In October 2020, the Commission published the renovation wave strategy to boost renovation, aiming to at least double renovation rates over the next 10 years and make sure that renovations lead to greater energy and resource efficiency.
 The renovation wave initiative builds on measures agreed on under the ‘clean energy for all Europeans’ package, notably the requirement for each Member State to publish a long-term building renovation strategy, and the building-related aspects of each Member State’s national energy and climate plans.

 2. Cogeneration

-In the framework of the Energy Union package, the Commission launched an EU Strategy on Heating and Cooling on 16 February 2016.
-The strategy included plans to boost the energy efficiency of buildings, improve linkages between electricity systems and district heating systems, which would greatly increase the use of renewable energy, and encourage the reuse of waste heat and cold generated by industry.
+In the framework of the Energy Union package, the Commission launched an EU strategy on heating and cooling in 2016 to boost the energy efficiency of buildings and improve linkages between electricity systems and district heating systems, which would increase the use of renewable energy and encourage the reuse of waste heat and cold generated by industry.
 Legislative provisions for this strategy were included in the ‘clean energy for all Europeans’ package.

 The 2018 revision of the Energy Efficiency Directive required Member States to assess and notify the Commission of the potential for high-efficiency cogeneration and district heating and cooling on their territory and to conduct a cost-benefit analysis based on climate conditions, economic feasibility and technical suitability (with some exemptions).